openbridge/clamav/README.md

 # Docker ClamAV

-ClamAV daemon as an Alpine Linux based Docker image.
-It builds with a current virus database and runs `freshclam` in the background.
+We have paired Docker with ClamAV®.
+This delivers an easy to deploy open source (GPL) anti-virus engine used that can be used in variety of situations including email scanning, web scanning, and end point security.

-`clamd` is listening on exposed port 3310.
+The service runs `clamd` within a lightweight Alpine Linux Docker image.
+This provides a portable, flexible and scalable multi-threaded daemon, a command line scanner, builds with the current virus databases and runs `freshclam` in the background.

 # Usage
 First, you can build the image or pull it: